MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/create-custom-actions.md

 description: Learn how to create custom actions with Kaizala.
 ---

-# Create custom actions with Kaizala
+# Create your own Kaizala Actions

 You can design a custom Kaizala Action through the Action Designer interface within the Kaizala management portal.
 This can be done by building on the out-of-the-box Survey Action.